 able to apply his medical skills to help the less fortunate around the world.

-Dora Rusin-Gomez, M.D., Assistant Director, Volunteers and Medical Supplies
+Dora Rusin-Gomez, MD, Director, Volunteer Services & Medical Supplies

 Dora was born and raised in Bogotá, Colombia.
 In 1998, she graduated from

 the Escuela Colombiana de Medicina, Universidad El Bosque in Bogotá and

 became a licensed practitioner of general medicine and worked in the university's

 pharmacology department.
 After obtaining her degree, Dora moved to

 the San Francisco Bay Area where she worked to help the local Hispanic